Films and series are just as great as the story they tell. No performance or cinematography can rescue poor storytelling based on a poor premise.

 If you’ve you been living under a rock for the past 20 years.
 Here is a short version of the plot of The Matrix.
 You need to understand it, to understand the message better.

 End of the nineties, Neo, a programmer, spends his nights communicating with a certain Morpheus, about a mysterious entity called the Matrix.
-The Matrix is revealed to be a computer-generated program within humans have been living for over 200 years (so it’s not the nineties anymore).
+The Matrix is revealed to be a computer-generated program that has been living for over 200 years (so it’s not the nineties anymore).
 In the real world, human farms (power plants) supply the Machines with the electrical energy they need.
 Agent Smith, an AI program of the Matrix (later a virus, and then a human), is the antagonist.

 After having sacrificed himself for the greater good, Morpheus is inevitably captured by Agent Smith.
 While torturing Morpheus, Smith tells him about the first version of The Matrix, who was too unbelievable for humans.